INDICATIC-AIP/Ground-base/NAScode/README.md

 # NAScode

 This section contains the interoperability code from the NAS side.
 Here, the reverse of cryptography is mainly used to retrieve information from the hash obtained in the `Hash.txt` file.
 This file contains the payload hash on the first line and the info hash on the second line.

+## ⚠️ Security Notice - Decryption Implementation Required

+**IMPORTANT:** The decryption implementation files are **NOT included** in this repository for security reasons.

+### What You Need to Do:

+You **MUST implement your own decryption system** that mirrors your station's encryption implementation.
+Your decryption code should:

+1. Read encrypted data from the `tmpFile/` directory
+2. Process and decrypt the data
+3. Verify data integrity
+4. Generate output compatible with the NAS workflow

+### Integration Points:

+The decryption executable is called by:
+- `fileTreatment.sh` - Processes incoming encrypted files
+- `main.sh` - Orchestrates the decryption workflow

+Ensure your `mainTreatment` executable is compiled and placed in the `NAScode/` directory, or update the script paths accordingly.

+**Security Reminder:** Your decryption implementation must exactly match the encryption used on the station side.
+Keep all cryptographic implementations confidential and unique to your deployment.

 In the `tmpFiles` folder, different files can be found: